nhcooper123/chameleon-chromosomes/README.md

 > Meiri, S. Traits of lizards of the world: Variation around a successful evolutionary design.
 Global Ecol Biogeogr.
 2018; 27: 1168– 1172

-## ChromEvol analyses (`ChromEvol/` folder)
+## ChromEvol analyses (`chromEvol/` folder)

 The majority of analyses run in R, but we also used ChromEvol, a stand alone package available from http://chromevol.tau.ac.il/.
 The associated paper for the package is:

 > Lior Glick, Itay Mayrose, ChromEvol: Assessing the Pattern of Chromosome Number Evolution and the Inference of Polyploidy along a Phylogeny, Molecular Biology and Evolution, Volume 31, Issue 7, July 2014, Pages 1914–1922, https://doi.org/10.1093/molbev/msu122

 To run these analyses you will need to download ChromEvol and save it in the `chromEvol/` folder.
-This unzips into a folder called `chromEvol_source-current/` that contains the package as an executable called `chromEvol`.
+This unzips into a folder called `chromEvol_source/` that contains the package as an executable called `chromEvol`.
 I have not uploaded this to the repo because it's not my package.

 ChromEvol analyses require a dataset, a tree and a control file.
 These are within the `chromEvol/` folder preceded by `data_for_chromevol` or `tree_for_chroevol` or with the word `control` somewhere in their name respectively.
 Several versions exist for the different sensitivity analyses.
 These analyses save their outputs into the `chromEvol/results` folder, in folders named based on the names of the control files.
 Full details of how to build control files is in the ChromEvol manual at http://chromevol.tau.ac.il/.
 We provide code for creating appropriate datasets and trees in `analyses/02-`

 Running chromEvol analyses is simple.
 Just open a Terminal in the `chromEvol` folder and run:

-`chromEvol_source-current/chromEvol name-of-control-file`
+`chromEvol_source/chromEvol name-of-control-file`

 You can run all analyses from our paper using the shell script: `run_all_models.sh`.

-The `ChromEvol/` folder also includes a folder called `root_freq`.
+The `chromEvol/` folder also includes a folder called `root_freq`.
 This has the three different root frequency definitions used in the different ChromEvol analyses (see text).

-Finally the `OTUs` folder within `ChromEvol/` contain the same things but for analyses using all OTUs (found in the supplementary materials of paper).
+Finally the `OTUs` folder within `chromEvol/` contain the same things but for analyses using all OTUs (found in the supplementary materials of paper).

+## ChromoSSE analyses (`ChromoSSE/` folder)

 -------
 ## R analyses